Round the World Island Hopping

 - Meke show.

 - Most meals and snacks and drinks

 - Fiji Island Hopping trip (unless booked as an add-on)

 This trip includes 37 night’s accommodation.
 Let us know when you book if you’re travelling with a friend or partner, and we can make sure you’re in a room together.

-You’ll spend 14 nights in Thailand staying in traditional Thai guesthouses in twin-share single sex rooms.
-All accommodation includes air-conditioning, WiFi access and western-style private bathrooms.
+You’ll spend 13 nights in Thailand staying in traditional Thai guesthouses in twin-share single sex rooms.

 You’ll have 12 nights in Bali in hotels and boutique hostels.
 All accommodation will be in single-sex twin rooms, with the exception of Ubud which will be quad-share.
 All of the accommodations are clean and comfortable and each one has air-conditioning and a swimming pool.

 In the Philippines you’ll have 11 nights of shared accommodation in single-sex twin-share rooms, except in Manila and Boracay where you will stay in a mixed-sex dorm room.

 If you book this add on programme you will have an additional 7 nights included.
 All accommodation on Fiji (optional add-on trip) is on a mixed sex dorm style basis.
 All resorts have been carefully selected, and have air conditioning, hot and cold water, free WiFi and fully licensed bars.